efficiently/turbolinks/README.md

 ## Bugs

-For bugs or feature requests, please [create an issue](https://github.com/frenzyapp/turbolinks/issues/new).
+For bugs or feature requests, please [create an issue](https://github.com/efficiently/turbolinks/issues/new).

+## Credits

+This package is a fork of [Frenzy Turbolinks](https://github.com/frenzyapp/turbolinks) repository.

+Which is based on the Symfony middleware package [Helthe Turbolinks](https://github.com/helthe/Turbolinks).

+Many thanks to them!